Chocolate Macarons Recipe

 - Center a rack in the oven and preheat the oven to 425F.

-- You should bake these one pan at a time, so dust the tops of the macaroons on one pan with cocoa powder and slide one of the sheets into the oven.
+You should bake the Chocolate Macarons one pan at a time, so dust the tops of the macaroons on one pan with cocoa powder and slide one of the sheets into the oven.
 As soon as the baking sheet is in the oven, turn the temperature down to 350F and insert the handle of a wooden spoon into the oven to keep the door slightly ajar.
 Bake the macaroons for 10-12 minutes, or until they are smooth and just firm to the touch.
-Transfer the baking sheet to a cooling rack and turn the oven heat back up to 425F.
+Transfer the baking sheet to a cooling rack and turn the oven heat back up to 425F (to preheat the oven for the next baking pan)

 - To remove the macaroons from the parchment - they should be removed as soon as they come from the oven - you will need to create moisture under the cookies.
 Carefully loosen the parchment at the four corners and lifting the paper at one corner, pour a little hot water under the paper onto the baking sheet.
 The water may bubble and steam, so make sure your face and hands are out of the way.
 Move the parchment around or tilt the baking sheet so that the parchment is evenly dampened.
 Allow the macaroons remain on the parchment, soaking up the moisture, for about 15 seconds, then peel the macaroons off the paper and place them on a cooling rack.